 BSC's venues are lighting up with exciting performances and exhibits

 The Birmingham-Southern Art, Theatre, and Music Departments are offering up a spectacular season of performances and exhibits for 2014-15.
-The full performance calendar will be available in late August, but you can participate today by joining the BSC Fine Arts Society and by making plans to attend the opening event of the arts season: "Defining Place," an art installation by Dominic Lippillo and Mark Schoon on display Sept.
+The full performance calendar is available here and you can also participate by joining the BSC Fine Arts Society and by making plans to attend the opening event of the arts season: "Defining Place," an art installation by photographers Dominic Lippillo and Mark Schoon on display Sept.
 5-25 in the Durbin Gallery.
-Their two photographic series, Anti-local and Conflation, along with solo works, open an expanded dialogue about home, domesticity, and space.
-An opening reception will be held Sept.
-5 from 6-8 p.m. in the gallery.
-For more information, call (205) 226-4929.
+An opening reception will be held this Friday from 6-8 p.m. in the gallery.
+For more, call (205) 226-4929.

-Students, staff, alumni or anyone interested in learning about political violence in a broad historical context can sign up for a free online course taught by BSC Associate Professor of History Dr. Randall Law, a Fulbright Scholar and an expert in the history of terrorism.
-The eight-week non-credit class will begin on Sept.
+There's still time for alumni and anyone interested in learning about political violence in a broad historical context to sign up for a free online course taught by Associate Professor of History Dr. Randall Law.
+The eight-week non-credit class will begin Sept.
 8. To learn more, see a video, or sign up, click here.

 Keep up with all BSC campus events and activities online

-The Birmingham-Southern campus is full of life and activity during the academic terms, and we want to make sure you are in on all the action!
+The Hilltop is full of life and activity during the academic terms, and we want to make sure you are in on all the action!
 You can check our website at any time to get event updates and additional details at www.bsc.edu/events.
-Also, like us on Facebook and follow us on Twitter to receive information throughout each week and see what we have planned for you on campus.
-We hope to see you on campus soon and often!
+Also, like Birmingham-Southern and Birmingham-Southern Alumni on Facebook and follow both on Twitter: @FromTheHilltop and @AlumniBSC.

 From The Hilltop is a free,